You are here

 I am available to assist in your research throughout the academic year.
 If you would like to arrange for an individual research consultation, please e-mail me with a requested date and time, and a brief description of your research interest.

 The purpose of this guide is to recommend print and electronic resources for conducting research in Sociology at the J.N.
 Desmarais Library.
-Click on the tabs above for suggestions about starting your research, getting books, articles and finding other useful tools for research in Sociology.
+Click on the links on the left for suggestions about starting your research, getting books, articles and finding other useful tools for research in Sociology.

 Cambridge dictionary of sociology.
 2006.
 Print.
 Authoritative overview of classical and contemporary sociology, including themes such as cultural change, genetics, globalization, and information technologies.